Souptik2001/getting-basic/README.md

 # A small note before starting

 This discussion is mainly realted to debugging and thus I will mostly compile c files for example.
-Sp the **-g** parameter during compiling of the program is important for debugging.
+So the **-g** parameter during compiling of the program is important for debugging.
 If you miss this option then gdb will not work properly on the binary.
 Refer the second answer of this [Stackoverflow post](https://stackoverflow.com/questions/9245685/gdb-no-symbol-table-is-loaded).

 # Let's Start small